 different filename.
 If passwords and/or groups are not wanted, the corresponding paths can be

 Without a shadow file, all users are created with a random password.
 If one is supplied, three import modes for the passwords may be selected:

 Reset old hashes

-Only passwords in the shadow file using secure encryption methods are imported.
-Password in older formats such as cram-md5 or even crypt syntax are ignored and new random passwords will be generated when creating the users.
+Only passwords using secure encryption methods are imported from the shadow file.
+Passwords in older formats such as cram-md5 or even crypt syntax are ignored and new random passwords will be generated when creating the users.